db302003/Constructor-Guessing-Game/README.md

 index.js: The file containing the logic for the course of the game, which depends on Word.js and:

 Randomly selects a word and uses the Word constructor to store it Prompts the user for each guess and keeps track of the user's remaining guesses

 Letter.js should not require any other files.
 Word.js should only require Letter.js

-HINT: Write Letter.js first and test it on its own before moving on, then do the same thing with Word.js
-HINT: If you name your letter's display function toString, JavaScript will call that function automatically whenever casting that object to a string (check out this example: https://jsbin.com/facawetume/edit?js,console)
+*HINT: Write Letter.js first and test it on its own before moving on, then do the same thing with Word.js *HINT: If you name your letter's display function toString, JavaScript will call that function automatically whenever casting that object to a string (check out this example:  https://jsbin.com/facawetume/edit?js,console)

-Notes
+### Notes

 Since this assignment is a command-line application, you don't need to deploy it anywhere.
-You will, however, be required to upload it to Github.
-Remember to include a package.json file containing your project dependencies in your Github repo!

-Reminder: Submission on BCS

-Please submit the link to the Github Repository!